OfficeDev/open-xml-docs/docs/word/how-to-replace-the-header-in-a-word-processing-document.md

 api_type:
 - schema
 ms.assetid: d57e9b7d-b271-4c8d-998f-b7ca3eb6c850
-title: 'How to: Replace the header in a word processing document (Open XML SDK)'
+title: 'How to: Replace the header in a word processing document'
 description: 'Learn how to replace the header in a word processing document using the Open XML SDK.' ms.suite: office